 Ann Drake speaks with Sadie Howes, Director, PR & Communications, HCA Healthcare, recipient of the Drake Scholarship and student in the Kellogg EMBA program in Miami.

 In 2017, Ann M. Drake ’84 gave the Kellogg School of Management a $4 million gift to create the Drake Scholars Fund.
-This fund provides significant scholarships to female students enrolled in the Kellogg Executive MBA Program or the Evening & Weekend MBA Program.
+This fund provides significant scholarships to students who are committed to advancing issues and topics related to women in business enrolled in the Kellogg Executive MBA Program or the Evening & Weekend MBA Program.

-"Ann Drake’s generous gift is helping the Kellogg Executive MBA and Evening & Weekend programs strengthen our efforts to build and sustain a community that supports talented women leaders from a range of backgrounds,” said Greg Hanifee, Associate Dean of the Executive MBA Global Network.
+"Ann Drake’s generous gift is helping the Kellogg Executive MBA and Evening & Weekend programs strengthen our efforts to build and sustain a community that supports talented women leaders from a range of backgrounds,” said Greg Hanifee, associate dean of Degree Operations.

 She knew she had reached a point in her life where her own skills, expertise and network were not sufficient to allow her to advance and fulfill her dreams, but that Kellogg would give her the momentum to accelerate her growth and impact.
 A surreal call from Associate Dean Greg Hanifee about the Drake Scholarship changed her life.

 Ann Drake’s investment in the Drake Scholars Fund made it possible for Dawn to invest in herself.
 Now at Kellogg, she is strengthening her skills, knowledge and networks to continue her quest as a change-maker, working every day to make a difference in the lives of real people.

 Beyond the value of the Drake Scholarship Fund in Dawn’s own life, she also sees in the fund a broader significance for others — ensuring that talented women, at different stages of life, can have access to the best opportunities for leadership development and career acceleration, along with meaningful support on their own journeys to creating local and global impact.